pents90/svg-android/README.md

 Excellent question!
 Aside from the fact that PictureDrawable doesn't render correctly, paths do not efficiently render in hardware acceleration.
 Even if it worked, it would have poor performance.
 [Read this excellent discussion](http://stackoverflow.com/questions/15039829/drawing-paths-and-hardware-acceleration) about why this is, if you're interested.

 You don't need to disable hardware acceleration on your entire application.
 Only *individual views* need to have the layer type changed, and providing your view into `SharpPicture.createDrawable()` takes care of this for you.

+## Known issues

+1. Group opacity is not applied.
+In order to allow this to work correctly, the entire group would need to be drawn in a separate picture and applied as a whole.
+As this would have a significant performance hit, we want to avoid having to do this and are open to alternative suggestions.
+2. Text size and position isn't accurate.
+Until we can get this sorted out, convert your text to paths if you want it to appear pixel-perfect.